alkivi-sas/python-statuscake-api/README.rst

 Depending on the API you want to use, you may set the several ``endpoint`` to handle severals accounts

-See Configuration_ for more information on available configuration mechanisms.

 .. note:: When using a versioning system, make sure to add ``statuscake.conf`` to ignored
           files.
 It contains confidential/security-sensitive information!